-P: May be repeatable for credit. gr st. (F,S)
+P: May be repeatable for credit. gr st. (F,S)P: graduate statusFall and Spring.

 EDUC 798.
 Independent Study.
 1-3 Credits.

 Reading and research under the supervision of a member of the graduate faculty.
 Independent study credits may only be earned when included as part of an approved program plan.
 P: May be repeatable for credit. gr st. (F,S)